-- 4.1.1 Qualifications: A doctorate or terminal degree is required, however, appointment without these qualifications may be made in exceptional circumstances.
+- 4.1.1 Qualifications.
+A doctorate or terminal degree is required, however, appointment without these qualifications may be made in exceptional circumstances.
 Faculty who have this rank shall not have yet attained tenure status. - 4.1.2 Length of Probationary Period.
 The normal full probationary period is six (6) years.
 The initial appointment is a two (2)-year probationary appointment; subsequent probationary appointments shall be for two (2)-year terms.
-Probationary appointments may exceed six (6) years, only as provided in paragraphs (a) below.
-Probationary appointments may be less than six (6) years only as provided in Subsection (b)(ii) below. - (a) Extensions of Probationary Period.
-No later than the conclusion of the fifth year evaluation, a faculty member may make a request to the department chair for a one (1) year extension of the probationary period due to extenuating circumstances outside the candidate's control which have significantly affected the candidate.
+Probationary appointments may exceed six (6) years, only as provided in paragraph (a) below.
+Probationary appointments may be less than six (6) years only as provided in Subsection (b) below. - (a) Extensions of Probationary Period.
+No later than the conclusion of the fifth-year evaluation, a faculty member may make a request to the department chair for a one (1) year extension of the probationary period due to extenuating circumstances outside the candidate's control which have significantly affected the candidate.
 Such circumstances may include but are not limited to health problems of the candidate or the candidate's family; the birth or adoption of a child; or additional assignments that may have interfered with the execution of the FAP.
 The department chair's recommendation will be forwarded to the dean, who will grant or deny the request.
-A candidate may request reconsideration of a denied request through the Faculty Review Board process described in Section 5.5.2. - (b) Early Consideration for Tenure. - (i) Application: Early tenure is a rare occurrence that rewards faculty accomplishments that far exceed the minimum requirements of the faculty member's FAP in each one of the three areas of research/scholarly achievements, teaching, and service.
-Faculty will have only one (1) opportunity to be nominated for early tenure.
+A candidate may request reconsideration of a denied request through the Faculty Review Board process described in Section 5.5.2. - (b) Shortening the Probationary Period.
+Faculty may at the time of hire negotiate an agreement for consideration for tenure and promotion with less than a full six (6) years of probationary service at the University.
+The faculty member will be considered for tenure and promotion according to the terms in their offer of employment unless the faculty member requests to extend the probation period to no more than a full six (6) years of probationary period at the University.
+Faculty cannot be nominated for early tenure and promotion if they negotiated at the time of hire for consideration for tenure and promotion with less than a full six (6) years of probationary service at the University.